Shukoya/Shoko/FORMAT.md

 ```

 ## Known Limitations
-- Cache payloads trust embedded resources; manual edits in the database may surface only when rendered.
+- Cache payloads trust embedded resources; manual edits on disk may surface only when rendered.
-- Pagination layouts remain layout-keyed and can grow the `layouts` table without automatic ageing.
+- Pagination layouts remain layout-keyed and can grow without automatic ageing.
-- The cache database does not yet implement eviction or automated VACUUM; long-running use may require manual cleanup.
+- Cache blobs and manifests are never compacted or pruned automatically; long-running use may require manual cleanup.

 ## Performance (current baseline)
 Measured with `tmp/books/book_short.epub` (single-chapter) and `tmp/books/book_long.epub` (three chapters) using `EBOOK_READER_TEST_MODE=1` to exit immediately after first paint.